Jewish Studies Major

 Program Learning Outcomes

 The Jewish Studies program seeks to provide undergraduate majors with an appreciation for the interdisciplinary nature of Jewish Studies (understanding that Jewish literary texts, Jewish history, and Jewish culture and thought are to a large degree inseparable).
-Students who complete the major should acquire the following knowledge and skills:
+A student who completes the Jewish Studies major:

 - Understands the chronological development and/or major themes of Jewish history and culture.